 As humans we are naturally creatures of habit.
-Our mind and body thrives in repetition.
+The mind and body both thrive in repetition.
 Building habits and breaking habits can be difficult but this article is designed to help someone who has either never developed the habit of carrying concealed or has fallen out of the habit.

 The Routine is the actual action that we take and the part of the habit most of us think of.
 In the case of carrying your concealed firearm the routine is the actual holstering of the weapon on your body or in your concealment system.

 The Reward is the reaction that the routine triggers.
 This is often a feeling, physical or emotional, that we crave from practicing the routine.
 In the case of the concealed firearm, the reward may be the physical feeling of the firearm on your body or the peace of mind of knowing that you are better prepared for deadly threats.